pyouroboros/ouroboros/README.md

 ## Overview

-Ouroboros will monitor all running docker containers or those you specify and update said containers to the latest available image in the remote registry with the `latest` tag with the same parameters that were used when the container was first created.
-Examples: volume/bind mounts, docker network connections, environment variables, restart policies, entrypoints, commands, etc.
+Ouroboros will monitor all running docker containers or those you specify and update said containers to the latest available image in the remote registry using the `latest` tag with the same parameters that were used when the container was first created such as volume/bind mounts, docker network connections, environment variables, restart policies, entrypoints, commands, etc.

-This allows you to just push your image to your registry and simply wait a couple of minutes for ouroboros to find the new image and redeploy your container autonomously.
+- Push your image to your registry and simply wait a couple of minutes for ouroboros to find the new image and redeploy your container autonomously.
+- Limit your server ssh access
+- `ssh -i key server.domainname "docker pull ... && docker run ...` is for scrubs

 ## Usage